Uganda–Tanzania War: International political controversy

-The overthrow of a sovereign head of state by a foreign military had never occurred in post-colonial Africa and had been strongly discouraged by the OAU.
+The overthrow of a sovereign head of state by a foreign military had never occurred in post-colonial Africa and was strongly discouraged by the OAU.
 At an OAU conference in July 1979, President Gaafar Nimeiry of Sudan said that the Uganda–Tanzania War had set a "serious precedent" and noted that the organisation's charter "prohibits interference in other people's internal affairs and invasion of their territory by armed force."
 Nigerian Head of State Olusegun Obasanjo shared similar concerns.
 Some observers dissented from this line of thought and argued that the situation demonstrated that the OAU charter needed reform.
 Nyerere accused the OAU of shielding black African leaders from criticism, noting that Amin's regime had killed more people than the white minority governments in southern Africa.
 He also circulated a "Blue Book" published by the Tanzanian government, which argued that Tanzania's role in the war was justified by Uganda's attack on the Kagera Salient and Libya's armed intervention, which would have prevented the Ugandan rebels from overthrowing Amin themselves.
 President Godfrey Binaisa, Lule's successor, praised the Tanzanian intervention.
 Most Western states cautiously avoided commenting on Tanzania's role in deposing Amin, though British Foreign Secretary David Owen declared that he was pleased with the end of Amin's rule.
 According to academics Roy May and Oliver Furley, the overthrow of the regime was "tacitly" accepted by the international community, as indicated by the speed with which they recognised the UNLF government that replaced it.